StegSchreck/RatS/README.md

 1. After the first run of the Docker container: (assuming you didn't start any other Docker containers in the meanwhile)

    * save the state of the container (including the saved data): ```docker commit <container-id> user/RatS```
    * lookup the JSON file the script saved into the exports folder: `docker run -it user/RatS ls -l RatS/exports/` (take the latest JSON file)

 1. Run the container again, e.g. with a different destination `docker run -it -v ~/.RatS.cfg:/RatS/RatS/credentials.cfg user/RatS python3 transfer_ratings.py --source trakt --destination imdb --file 20170721191143_Trakt.json`

 #### Switching between environments

 You can copy the exported JSON from/to the Docker container if you like.
 I don't recommend this if you have no experience with docker.
 If you have, you already know what to do here ;)

 ## Problem shooting

 ### Script aborts because of Timeouts

 It might occasionally happen, that the script runs into errors caused by the page loading too slow.
-I tried to build some timeouts in for these cases.
-But depending on your internet connection speed etc. you might still run into this, especially when interacting with Movielens.
-The only advice I can give you for now is to increase the time.sleep() in the scripts.
-I will try to come up with a better solution in the future.
+In the past, this was quite an issue.
+I now tried to build a mechanism with dynamically increasing timeouts.
+Therefore, the script sleeps for one second after failing the first try (effective for multiple problematic locations in the code), waiting two seconds after the second try failed, and so on.
+The maximum number of tries is ten.
+If this is reached, the error gets re-raised and the script will fail.

 ### Script aborts with WebDriverException